BruceRoyce/int_kittl/README.md

 #### Remedy for problem 1

-I changed this to be generated once when the class is being instantiated as a static field that could be accessed for a whole sesseion.
+I changed this to be generated once when the class is being instantiated as a static field that could be accessed for a whole sesseion via static `Canvas.ctx`.

-I kept the null checking only to stop the TypeScript from nagging about null possibility, although I could have forced not null (`!`) but I thought your TypeScript setting might not setup to appreciate not-null and error during compilation.

-The extra checks however can be safely removed.
+The extra null checks safely removed.

 A few other minor changes has applied (eg. importing types correctly, etc.) - Please see the PR

 **In short** the unneccessary canvas context creation is fixed

-#### Further Improvement
+#### Problem 2

 I noticed one of the longer renders are when the colour changes.
 This is linked to the logic of filtering the objects to get the target object.
 Currently, the logic loops through the whole set of objects.